Awesome God: Cover versions

 Over a year after Mullins' death (in September 1997), the song was covered on a tribute album for Mullins entitled Awesome God: A Tribute to Rich Mullins by fellow Contemporary Christian musician, Michael W. Smith.
 Numerous other Christian artists have performed versions in numerous styles, from ska to swing to rock and traditional worship style, even hardcore punk and heavy metal by the bands Unashamed and Pantokrator.

 Phil Wickham version

-On April 11, 2025, Phil Wickham released an updated version of the song, titled "What an Awesome God".
+On April 11, 2025, Phil Wickham released an updated remake of the song, titled "What an Awesome God".
 It appeared on his album Song of the Saints.
 The song became his first Billboard Hot 100 entry and topped Billboard's Christian Airplay and AC Airplay charts.